swetamishra123/Doctor-Appointement-cpp/README.md

 ## Contributing

-If you want to contribute to this project, feel free to fork the repository and submit pull requests with your improvements.
+If you want to contribute to this project, feel free to fork the repository and submit pull requests with your improvements and changes.

 ## License